 Epidermal nevus syndrome–associated skeletal disease focal bone defects may manifest as fibrous dysplasia, even without the typical radiographic or histopathologic findings of fibrous dysplasia.
 A patient had elevated circulating fibroblast growth factor 23 (FGF-23) levels with no activating mutations.
 This focal skeletal disease may be a source of FGF-23 in persons with epidermal nevus syndrome and thus may be a clue to its pathogenesis.

 A bilateral, systematized epidermal nevus syndrome patient was described with cerebral involvement caused by a mosaic FGFR3 mutation, possibly representing a distinct entity within the group of epidermal nevus syndromes.
 Other mutations of FGFR3 have been described in keratinocytic epidermal nevus syndrome.
+A mosaic KRAS mutation has also been documented.

 The Schimmelpenning-Feuerstein-Mims syndrome, which is composed of a craniofacial nevus sebaceus, seizures, developmental delay, and ocular and skeletal abnormalities, is a sporadic condition hypothesized to result from mosaicism involving a lethal autosomal dominant gene.
 It has been described in severely affected discordant monozygotic twins, supporting the concept of a postzygotic mutation.